Xanzhu

 Shared Directory

 Your new VM appears in UTM's sidebar.
-Click the play button to boot the Virtual Machine!
+Click the play button to boot the virtual machine!

 Windows Installation